delabassee/odl2021-lab/step/serialization-filtering.md

 	at SerializationServer.main(SerializationServer.java:27)
 ```

-The above are couple examples of many of how serialization can introduce difficult to track bugs, or potential security risks.
+The above are couple examples of how serialization can introduce difficult to track bugs, or potential security risks.

 ## Serialization Filters